 TRUCK-SIDE FOOD TRUCK FOOD COURT, opening mid-June 2015 in Dartmouth, Nova Scotia, is taking the weather out of the equation by bringing the complete food truck experience indoors.
-TRUCK-SIDE is a quick-service restaurant offering five food truck-style menu options (Italian, Asian, Mexican, seafood, and gourmet burgers) in an indoor location designed to look and feel like an outdoor parking lot.
+TRUCK-SIDE is a quick-service restaurant offering five food truck-style menu options (Asian, Mexican, BBQ, seafood, and gourmet burgers) in an indoor location designed to look and feel like an outdoor parking lot.
 TRUCK-SIDE offers the specialized menus of food trucks and the fun of eating community-style in a parking lot – but doesn’t include wind, rain, or mosquitoes.

 A Certified Chef de Cuisine with over 36 years’ experience in the food industry, Bill Pratt is the founder, director and driving force behind TRUCK-SIDE.